Michelle Micalizzi, Artist

 Thank you so much Amy for being the example of how a person can take seemingly insurmountable adversity and use it for good, for all the amazing things you and your mighty team make possible every day and for taking time out for this interview!
-I look forward to seeing you again at The Art of Fearlessly Giving Back opening on May 18th at The Arizona Science Center from 6-9 PM.

 My fellow motorcycle adventure blogger and dear friend Tim Collins and I recently had the honor of previewing “Won’t you be my Neighbor?” at the Phoenix Film Festival.
 The film documents Public Television’s Mr. Roger’s life.
 Mr. Rogers knew that children deeply mattered and so does Amy Armstrong and that is why they both have devoted their lives to lifting children up.